-RECENT HIGHLIGHTS
+RECENT ETP HIGHLIGHTS

-ETP/SXL Merger In April 2017, ETP and SXL merged in a unit-for-unit transaction, with the combined company called Energy Transfer Partners This combination expanded ETP's strategic footprint, adding scale and scope, and further diversifying its basin and product exposure PennTex Acquisition Also, in June 2017, ETP purchased all of the outstanding PennTex common units not previously owned by ETP for \$20 per common unit in cash.
-ETP now owns all of the economic interests of PennTex, and PennTex common units are no longer publicly traded or listed on the NASDAQ Rover Equity Sale On July 31st, ETP announced that it signed an agreement to sell a 32.44% equity interest in an entity holding interest in the Rover Pipeline Project to a fund managed by Blackstone for approximately \$1.57 billion in cash The transaction is structured as a sale of a 49.9% interest in ET Rover Pipeline (HoldCo), an entity that owns a 65% interest in Rover At closing, Blackstone will contribute funds to reimburse ETP for its pro rata share of the Rover construction costs incurred by ETP through the closing date, along with the payment of certain additional amounts After the closing date, Blackstone will contribute specified amounts of Rover's future construction costs, and will also make certain additional payments to ETP Immediately upon closing, ETP plans to use the proceeds to pay down debt, therefore reducing its leverage, and to help fund future growth projects ETP will remain the operator of the Rover Pipeline Project The transaction is expected to close in October of 2017, subject to customary closing conditions.
-Upon closing, HoldCo will be owned 50.1% by Energy Transfer, and 49.9% by Blackstone Common Unit Offering On August 14, 2017, ETP announced it priced a public offering of 54 million common units representing limited partner interests at \$18.65 per common unit Net proceeds from the offering will be used by ETP to repay amounts outstanding under its revolving credit facilities, to fund capital expenditures and for general partnership purposes The offering is expected to close on August 18, 2017
+ETP/SXL Merger In April 2017, ETP and SXL merged in a unit-for-unit transaction, with the combined company called Energy Transfer Partners This combination expanded ETP s strategic footprint, adding scale and scope, and further diversifying its basin and product exposure PennTex Acquisition Also, in June 2017, ETP purchased all of the outstanding PennTex common units not previously owned by ETP for \$20 per common unit in cash.
+ETP now owns all of the economic interests of PennTex, and PennTex common units are no longer publicly traded or listed on the NASDAQ On July 31st, ETP announced that it signed an agreement to sell a 32.44% equity interest in an entity holding interest in the Rover Pipeline Project to a fund managed by Blackstone for approximately \$1.57 billion in cash The transaction is structured as a sale of a 49.9% interest in ET Rover Pipeline (HoldCo), an entity that owns a 65% interest in Rover At closing, Blackstone will contribute funds to reimburse ETP for its pro rata share of the Rover construction costs incurred by ETP through the dosing date, along with the payment of certain additional amounts Rover Equity Sale After the closing date, Blackstone will contribute specified amounts of Rovel's future construction costs, and will also make certain additional payments to ETP Immediately upon closing, ETP plans to use the proceeds to pay down debt, therefore reducing its leverage, and to help fund future growth projects ETP will remain the operator of the Rover Pipeline Project The transaction is expected to close in October of 2017, subject to customary closing conditions.
+Upon closing, HoldCo will be owned 50.1% by Energy Transfer, and 49.9% by Blackstone Common Unit Offering On August 14, 2017, ETP announced it priced a public offering of 54 million common units1 representing limited partner interests at \$18.65 per common unit Net proceeds from the offering will be used by ETP to repay amounts outstanding under its revolving credit facilities, to fund capital expenditures and for general partnership purposes The offering closed on August 18, 2017 ETP expects that the offering will eliminate the need for additional equity issuances through mid-2018 (excluding offerings under its distribution reinvestment plan and potential joint venture equity participations), in order to fund its current portfolio of development projects

-ADDITIONAL HIGHLIGHTS
+ADDITIONAL ETP HIGHLIGHTS